 Since we were the first group in the morning, we needed to wait for the test ride to be complete.
 I couldn’t help but laugh at the possibility of that being a job.
 We watched as two men strapped into the harnesses and took off down the mountain.
 The incline was so steep that they immediately disappeared.
 By the time we could spot them again, they were smaller than ants and felt a million miles away.

 My instructions included a few major points.
-“One, lean back and keep your feet apart, otherwise you might stop and get stuck.”
+“1.
+Lean back and keep your feet apart, otherwise you might stop and get stuck.”
 I was reassured this was rare.
-“Two, if you slow down, pull the left cord hard to go faster.
-Three, don’t stick your tongue out at the end.”
-There’s an abrupt stop, and you could bite your tongue.
+“2.
+If you slow down, pull the left cord hard to go faster.
+3. don’t stick your tongue out at the end.
+There’s an abrupt stop, and you could bite your tongue.”
 I’m guessing this is emphasized only because it’s happened before.
 Gross.
-“Four, if a white flag waves at the end, you’re going too fast and need to pull the right cord hard to slow down.”
+“4.
+If a white flag waves at the end, you’re going too fast and need to pull the right cord hard to slow down.”

 For some reason, all of that feels like a lot of information.
 I’m absolutely terrified that I’ll be like a dog in a car and automatically stick my tongue out and loose it.
 They ask if we’re ready, and a very meek sound comes out of my mouth.
 They take that as a yes and begin to count down from five.
 The doors pop open and on the other side is just sky.
 I lean back, and I start to fly forward through the gate and down the mountainside just over the trees.